arqtv/QBOX/SetupGuide.md

  7. If gpio 18 is needed for a HAT (EG the IQ Audio DAC+ HAT) then use backlight-gpio-23 and move the Jumper on the QBox Carrier board to the 23 position.

  8. Now, after a reboot, you should see the CLI appear on the LCD.
-To run the desktop environment, you can run:
+If your OS is the Desktop version then to run the desktop environment, you can run:
       ```text
       wayfire
       ```
       The desktop environment should now be up and running!
+You can change the boot to cli or boot to desktop in Raspberry Pi Preferences.